cerealean/php-common-utilities/README.md

 ###Using Composer
 Simply add `cerealean/php-common-utilities : 1.0.*` to your composer.json file.
 For more information on composer, please go [here](https://getcomposer.org/).

+###Packagist
+You can view all of the versions of this package on Packagist [here](https://packagist.org/packages/cerealean/php-common-utilities).

 Examples
 --------